leon4rd/test/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## A steak pun is a rare medium well done.